-Thermal modeling shows that in the current drainage area of the Marun field, oil expulsion from the Kazhdumi Formation began 8 Ma ago in the deeper part of the synclinal area, while expulsion commenced 5 Ma ago at the top of the anticline, after structural growth had already begun.
-Therefore, almost vertical migrations are expected from the Kazhdumi source rock towards the Bangestan, then to the Asmari reservoir.
-In addition, some oil may have been generated from the Ahmadi Member of the Bangestan group, and from the Pabdeh Formation, as the beginning of oil expulsion window of the Pabdeh has been reached in the deeper part of Marun neighboring synclines, giving the possibility of minor amount of Pabdeh oil supplementing the oil originated from the Kazhdumi (Bordenave and Hegre, 2010).
+Thermal modeling based on studies by Bordenave and Hegre (2005) shows that for the current drainage area of the Marun Field, oil expulsion from the Kazhdumi Formation began 8 millions of years before the present in the deeper part of the Marun synclinal area (figure 1).
+The same study shows that at the top of the Marun anticline, after structural growth had already begun, expulsion commenced 5 millions of years before the present.
+Based on the structural setting, and the presence of extensive faulting and fracturing the same authors (Bordenave and Hegre (2005) expected near vertical migration of petroleum from the Kazhdumi source rock towards the Bangestan, then onto the Asmari reservoir.
+In addition, some oil may have been generated from the Ahmadi Member of the Bangestan group, and from the Pabdeh Formation, as these units are buried sufficiently deep in neighboring synclines within the Marun region.
+This creates a complicated charging scenario for structures in the Marun field but can be summarised as the potential for; 1) minor inputs of Pabdeh-petroleum supplementing charges of Kazhdumi-petroleum generated from source kitchens located in 2) synclines and more lartely 3) anitclines (Bordenave and Hegre, 2010).

 3. Analytical methods

 The National Iranian South Oil Company (NISOC) collected 87 cutting samples from different Marun wells for the present study.
-Among these samples, thirty cutting samples from 6 wells originated from different source and reservoir formations (Cretaceous-Tertiary in age) Dariyan, Kazhdumi, Sarvak, Gurpi, Pabdeh and Garau were selected to determine hydrocarbon generative potential
+Among these samples, thirty cutting samples from 6 wells originated from different source and reservoir formations (Cretaceous-Tertiary in age) including Dariyan, Kazhdumi, Sarvak, Gurpi, Pabdeh and Garau formations were selected to determine the hydrocarbon generative potential.

 Rock samples were powered after the removal of any superficial contamination and were subjected to analysis by Vinci Rock-Eval 6 Analyzer.
-The S1 and S2 (mgHC/g rock) were used to calculate the hydrogen index (HI = S2×100/TOC [mgHC/gTOC]) and the production index (PI = S1/(S1+S2).
-T max was as maturation indicator (Espitalié et al., 1977).
+The S1 and S2 signals (mgHC/g rock) were used to calculate the hydrogen index (HI = S2×100/TOC [mgHC/gTOC]) and the production index (PI = S1/(S1+S2).
+T max was used as a maturation indicator (Espitalié et al., 1977).

-Then, samples of source rock with >1 % TOC, and some samples of reservoir rock (totally 19 rock samples) were solvent extracted with in a apparatus using cellulose thimbles (72 h).
+Samples of source rock with >1 % TOC, and some samples of reservoir rocks (totally 19 rock samples) were solvent extracted with chloroform in a Soxhlet apparatus using cellulose thimbles (72 h).

-Furthermore 6 crude oils from Bangestan and Khami reservoirs were for oil-source correlation.
+Furthermore, 6 crude oils from the Bangestan and Khami reservoirs were selected for oil-source correlation.

 The asphaltene fraction of the oil samples and rock extracts were precipitated by the addition of a 40 fold excess of n-hexane.
-The remaining maltene fractions were then separated into saturate hydrocarbons, aromatic hydrocarbons and resins by column chromatography, using alumina/silica gel (2/1) columns.
-These fractions were eluted with n-hexane, benzene and methanol respectively.
+The remaining maltene fractions were then separated into saturate hydrocarbons, aromatic hydrocarbons and resins by column chromatography, using alumina/silica gel (2/1 ratio) columns.
+These fractions were eluted with n-hexane, benzene and methanol, respectively.